Special Region of Kutai: Administrative divisions

 The district names are not conterminous with the present regencies: East Kutai Regency does not include Sanga-Sanga nor Anggana, while the district of the same name did not include Muara Wahau and Muara Ancalong.
 The subdistrict of Muara Sabintulung was once included as part of historical Central Kutai on the 1979 book Dari Swapraja ke Kabupaten Kutai, however, it is spurious since Sabintulung itself is a village within Muara Kaman, not a separate district.

-Re-establishment proposals
+Re-establishment demands

 In April 2025, chairman of the Hasanuddin University Alumni Association of East Kalimantan, Isradi Zainal, demanded the creation of a new province, named as Kutai, from parts of East Kalimantan.